 #

 “We need to get back to the Dreadful,” said Palmer.
-“It isn’t safe here any more.”
+“It isn’t safe here anymore.”

 Jonathan nodded, keeping one eye on Roderick, whose fists were clenched and trembling.

 “Grab whatever necessities you may require, and we’ll be on our way,” said Jonathan.
 “Miss Monday, Roderick keeps a wardrobe of lady’s clothes over there, for his female models.
 You may find something in your size, if you need a change of clothes.”